mawlid1431/alx-system_engineering-devops/0x02-shell_redirections/README.md

-0x02-shell_redirections filter and redame files
+ 0x02-shell to redirections and filter readme file